cBioPortal/cbioportal/docs/File-Formats.md

 generic_entity_meta_properties: name,description
 ```

+#### Note on `stable_id`
+For generic assay, meta files values for `stable_id` are not pre-registered in the cBioPortal implementation, but can be freely chosen by the user.
+Requirement is that each generic assay meta file is assigned a unique `stable_id` by the user.
+This requirement is validated by the data validation scripts.

 #### Note on `generic_entity_meta_properties`
 All meta properties must be specified in `generic_entity_meta_properties`.
-Also, all meta properties specified in `generic_entity_meta_properties` are required to be shown in the data file as a same name column.
+Also, all meta properties specified in `generic_entity_meta_properties` are required to be shown in the data file as same name columns.
+These fields are free text (e.g., 'name of genetic entity').

 #### Note on `Generic Assay` genetic_alteration_type and `LIMIT-VALUE` datatype
-all generic assay data is registered to be of the type of `genetic_alteration_type` and data type `LIMIT-VALUE`.
+All generic assay data is registered to be of the type of `genetic_alteration_type` and data type `LIMIT-VALUE`.
 This alteration and data type is intended to be used for any numerical data set with similar structure (entities measured in samples).
+The `LIMIT-VALUE` is validated to contain any continuous number optionally prefixed with a '>' or '<' threshold symbol (e.g., '>8.00').
+If the value for the generic entity in the respective sample could not (or was not) be measured (or detected), the value should be 'NA'.

 ### Generic Assay data file
-The data file will be a simple tab separated format, similar to the expression data file: each sample is a column, each generic assay is a row, each cell contains values for that generic_assay x sample combination.
+The data file will be a simple tab separated format, similar to the expression data file: each sample is a column, each generic entity is a row, each cell contains values for that generic entity x sample combination.

-The first column must be named `entity_stable_id` and contains unique identifiers for the generic assay.
-The `entity_stable_id` column can be followed by optional columns specified in `generic_entity_meta_properties`.

-The cells contain values that can be postive and negative real numbers including 0.
-When no response value, it should be "NA".
-Empty cell are not allowed.
-Numerical values van have a "<" or ">" prefix to indicate that the real value is smaller or larger than the stated response value, respectively.
-Example with 3 generic assays and 3 samples:
+For each generic entity (row) in the data file, the following columns are required in the order specified:

+- ***entity_stable_id***: Any unique identifier using a combination of alphanumeric characters, _ and -.

+And:
+- An additional column for each `generic_entity_meta_properties` in the metafile, using the property name as the column header (e.g., 'name').
+- An additional column for each sample in the dataset using the sample id as the column header.

+Example with 3 generic entities and 3 samples:

 <table>
 <thead><tr><th>entity_stable_id</th><th>name</th><th>description</th><th>TCGA-AO-A0J</th><th>TCGA-A2-A0Y</th><th>TCGA-A2-A0S</th></tr></thead>